 Preventing blood clots during other forms of travel

-- If you are traveling by car, plan scheduled breaks to stretch your legs or take short walks.
+- Plan scheduled breaks to stretch your legs or take short walks if you travel by car.

 - If you are on a bus or train, standing, stretching, and walking in the aisles can help.
 You can also walk in place at your seat if you have enough room, or take a few minutes in the lavatory to stretch your legs or walk in place.